Karan9034/shoplift/README.md

-# Shoplift
+# Shoplift (Under Construction😅)

-A full fledged E-Commerce web app built using the MERN Stack.
+An eCommerce web app built using the MERN Stack.

 ## Checklist